Do you have an entrepreneur mindset and personality to be a successful small business owner? How do you know?

 - understand what a business owner does and whether those things suit your personality;

-- gain an insight into the mindset of an successful entrepreneur;
+- gain an insight into the successful entrepreneur mindset;

 - learn how to prepare before getting into business.